astropy/astropy/docs/timeseries/analysis.rst

     example_data = get_pkg_data_filename('timeseries/kplr010666592-2009131110544_slc.fits')
     kepler = TimeSeries.read(example_data, format='kepler.fits')

-(see :ref:`timeseries-io` for more details about reading in data).
+(See :ref:`timeseries-io` for more details about reading in data).
 We can then downsample using:

 .. plot::